ReportsVena vs Datarails

 Choose Vena if:

-• Your organization runs on Microsoft 365 and you want a planning platform native to that ecosystem
+• Your organization runs on Microsoft 365 and you want planning native to that ecosystem

-• You want structured, governed FP&A planning with defined templates and dimensional models
+• You want structured, governed FP&A with defined templates and dimensional models

 • Cross-functional planning (revenue, workforce, operational) is a priority